dotnet/docs-maui/docs/essentials/file-picker.md

 ---
-title: "Xamarin.Essentials: File Picker"
+title: "File Picker"
-description: "The FilePicker class in Xamarin.Essentials lets a user pick a single or multiple files from the device."
+description: "The FilePicker class in Microsoft.Maui.Essentials lets a user pick a single or multiple files from the device." ms.date: 04/27/2021
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 04/27/2021
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: File Picker
+# File Picker

-The **FilePicker** class lets a user pick a single or multiple files from the device.
+The `FilePicker` class lets a user pick a single or multiple files from the device.

 ## Get started